-C. Transportation.
+DC.
+Transportation.

-Up to 85 percent of all revenues will support transportation options for students enrolled in Tacoma Public Schools or Chief Leschi Schools to increase their access to Tacoma Creates-supported cultural sector programming.
+Up to \$5 percent of all revenues will support transportation options for students enrolled in Tacoma Public Schools, Chief Leschi Schools, and public charter schools within Tacoma city limits to increase their access to Tacoma Creates-supported cultural sector-programming.